How to Clean Silver and Save It from Tarnish Using Simple Pantry Ingredients

 How to Clean Silver Naturally

-Cleaning tarnished silver (even heavily tarnished pieces) can be achieved with a simple homemade solution, and you likely already have all the ingredients that you need.
-Cleaning silver with a combination of aluminum foil, baking soda, and salt does the trick for both small and large silver pieces.
+You can clean tarnished silver (even heavily tarnished pieces) with a simple homemade solution, and you likely already have all the ingredients that you need.
+Cleaning silver with a combination of aluminum foil, baking soda, and salt typically does the trick for both small and large silver pieces.
 Try these easy techniques to clean tarnished silver and watch grime wash away before your eyes.

 What You'll Need